Khan/wonder-blocks/packages/wonder-blocks-dropdown/components/dropdown.md

 ### Mixture of Items in Dropdown

 The Dropdown can also be used to attach more complex Dropdowns to custom openers, in this example we have a Dropdown containing ActionItems and OptionItems attached to a HeadingSmall component.
-The `singleSelectOption` prop can be passed to Dropdown if you need to close the Dropdown when an OptionItem is selected.
+The `selectionType` prop can be set to either "single" or "multi" to change the behavior of selecting OptionItems.

 ```js
 const {ActionItem, OptionItem, SeparatorItem} = require("@khanacademy/wonder-blocks-dropdown");